 The Rolling Stones 2005 featured Pearl Jam as the opening act for a few select dates.
 The crowds for the Pearl Jam Rolling Stones shows were a mix of Rolling Stone fans and Pearl Jam fans.
 As it was the year 2005, many of the twenty and thirty years olds in the audience had grown up to the music of Pearl Jam.
 In the early nineteen nineties, there was no other band besides Nirvana that was bigger than Pearl Jam in the rock roll scene of that time period.

 The Rolling Stones who to this day are probably the longest remaining rock band still together in some sort of fashion have continued to tour and record over an astonishing period of more than 50 years.
-One would assume that the average age of the Rolling Stone fan in the year 2019 is 65.
-FIfteen years ago when the Stones and Pearl Jam performed those shows you had audiences half filled with 55 years old’s and 25 to 35 years old’s.
+One would assume that the average age of a Rolling Stone fan in the year 2022 is 60-80.
+Fifteen years ago when the Stones and Pearl Jam performed those shows you had audiences half-filled with 55 years old’s and 25 to 35 years old’s.
 Seeing the Rolling Stones & Eddie Vedder perform the song “Wild Horses,” was the perfect union of two generations of rock fans that simply both understood the meaning and quality of good rock and roll.